Mission-DMX/Docs/Editor/internal/preprocessing.md

 TODO explain how virtual filter resolution works.

 ## Placement of constants
 The GUI iterates over all left empty inputs of filters and creates constant filters for these ports.
-It does so by creating one constant per data type and value and reuses them for each occurance.
+It does so by creating one constant per tuple of data type and value, then reuses them for each occurance.

 ## Filter optimizations
 The following optimizations are performed: